C23-PR495-AgroVision/Cloud-Computing/README.md

 {
       "status": "fail",
-      message: "All fields need to be filled.
+      "message": "All fields need to be filled.
 (Email, Full name, and Password)", }
 ```